SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.6.md

   Tooltip settings:

   - *Include X labels*: Include/exclude the X-axis labels (i.e. the X-axis names).
-  - *Include Y labels*: Include/exclude the Y-axis labels (i.e. the Y-axis names).
+  - *Include Y labels*: Include/exclude the Y-axis labels (i.e. the names of the column containing the Y values).
   - *Include color*: Show a small indicator in front of the tooltip that indicates the color of the line.

 It is now also possible to pan and zoom inside a *Line & area chart* component: